inex/ixp-manager-docs-md/docs/dev/docs.md

 ## Contributing / Suggesting Errata

-We welcome contributions or errata that improve the quality of our documenation.
+We welcome contributions or errata that improve the quality of our documentation.
 Please use one of the following two channels:

 1. Via the standard GitHub workflow of forking [our documentation repository](https://github.com/inex/ixp-manager-docs-md), making your edits in your fork and them opening a pull request.
 2. If you are not familiar with GitHub, then please [open an issue on the documentation repository](https://github.com/inex/ixp-manager-docs-md/issues) with your suggestions.